HMS Rose was a 20 gun frigate of the British navy, built in Hull,

 America until she was scuttled in 1779.

-There is more information on the original ship and the replica on the website of the tall ship Rose and the website of the San Diego Maritime Museum where she was renamed HMS Surprise.
+There is more information on the original ship and the replica on the website of the San Diego Maritime Museum where she was renamed HMS Surprise.
 Wikipedia has two articles on her, as HMS Rose and HMS Surprise.

 Photo gallery of HMS Rose